cusma/algonim/README.md

 1. Improving robustness of Bet Escrows (preventing players to stop the game in the middle simply waiting Bet Escrows expiry);
 2. Freezing match’s ASAs for anyone but the players;
 3. Automatically destroying match’s ASAs at the end of the game;
-4. Implementing ASA AlgoNim Score in the Sink as reward for the winner;
+4. Adding ASA AlgoNim Score in the Sink from Scores Pool as reward for the winner;
 5. Implementing a "Multi-heaps" variant;
 6. Implementing a "Championship" mode (2 out of 3 matches).